 Is One Day in Bratislava Enough?

 So why visit Bratislava?
 Is it worth it if I only have a day to explore the city?
 The short answer is yes, absolutely!
 In fact, the city is so tiny that you don’t even really need more than one day in Bratislava.
+It’s definitely of the most underrated cities in Europe for a shorter stay.
 However, you could also easily stay in the city for longer if you wanted to too.
 We missed out on seeing two main attractions: the Slavin Memorial and Devin Castle, the latter of which is a bit out of the city.

 Since Slovakia really took me by surprise, I’d also love to return to the country one day to see the natural beauty of the Tatra Mountains and Slovak Paradise National Park!
 We didn’t have enough time there to work out the public transport system but it’s a pretty small city so you can walk everywhere (though your legs and feet will pay for it at the end of the day).

 Bratislava is only about two hours away from the UK by plane and you can find some very cheap flights.
 In fact, that’s the only reason we visited Bratislava in the first place: because the flights were cheap.
 We each paid £45 for a return from Birmingham to Bratislava with Ryanair.
 I would have never even thought of visiting the city otherwise, but boy am I glad I did.